 Project management needs people

-Project management is a profession that will never be done by an app or machines.
+Project management is a profession that will never be done by an app or machine.
 It needs people and here’s why:

 Work gets done through people